carpentries-incubator/blogging-with-hugo-and-github-pages/_episodes/02-locally-setup-hugo.md

 6. And now we use hugo to create our website!
    The below command will auto-generate all of the structure we need to generate html files using hugo's site template.
    The most important file this command will create is `config.toml` which will allow us to control the look and feel of our site.
-   (:sparkles: [Click here](https://learnxinyminutes.com/docs/toml/) for a tangent into the TOML file format!
-TL;DR it's a simpler form of YAML :sparkles:)
+   (For a tangent into the TOML file format, read this ["Learn X in Y minutes" explainer](https://learnxinyminutes.com/docs/toml/)!)

     ~~~
     hugo new site --force .